Alternative Financing Options

 What is required to obtain an alternative/private loan?

 In most cases a student must have a good credit history.
 If not, a creditworthy co-signer will be required.
 All applicants and co-signers will be subject to a credit history check.
-Herkimer College students are required to complete a FAFSA (Free Application for Federal Student Aid) prior to applying for an alternative/private loan.
+Herkimer College students are encouraged to complete a FAFSA (Free Application for Federal Student Aid) prior to applying for an alternative/private loan.

 How do I apply?